craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 #### Containers
-Containers are a particularly useful type of Equipment for an Adventurer, as they allow one to carry more items on their person than otherwise.
+Containers are a particularly useful type of Equipment for an Adventurer.
+Mechanically, they allow a character to bend the "one item to slot" ratio in their favor.
+Containers a